 A virtuous knight kicks off the contest as the party leaves London.
-“The Knight’s Tale” recounts two cousins Artica and Palamon who turn from dear friends to bitter rivals when they both fall in love with the same lady.
+“The Knight’s Tale” recounts two cousins Arcita and Palamon who turn from dear friends to bitter rivals when they both fall in love with the same lady.
 Sweet Emily lives completely oblivious to the brotherly strife her beauty has caused.
 In her defense, the two knights had never actually met Emily–they merely saw her from the window of a prison turret where the two were serving life sentences.
 After the knights both manage to escape, Emily stumbles upon them in the woods fighting to the death for her hand, and she prays rather that the gods would let her die a virgin.
 Alas.

-As the story concludes, Chaucer hangs a bit of wistful wisdom over the scene:
+As the story concludes, Chaucer hangs a bit of wisdom over the wistful scene:

 The Scriptures themselves are a tale of pilgrims on a journey.
-They begin with Adam and Eve forced by their own vice into the wilderness of toil and strife.
-The Bible is the story of mankind’s quest to return to presence of God and the Tree of Life–and how God himself had to come down as the virtuous Son of Man to gather us pilgrims up and lead the way back to the Father.
+They begin with Adam and Eve driven by their own vice into the wilderness of toil and strife.
+The Bible is the story of mankind’s quest to return to the presence of God and the Tree of Life–and how God himself had to come down as the virtuous Son of Man to gather us pilgrims up and lead the way back to the Father.

 And yet, this world is but a thoroughfare of woe.
-We travel along a path strew with sin, injustice, death, hate, violence, jealousy, misery, thorns, and thistles.
+We travel along a highway strew with sin, injustice, death, hate, violence, jealousy, misery, thorns, and thistles.
 We know that the path we now trod leads to eternal life, but in the meantime, what is to be done for us pilgrims passing to and fro?
 How are we to lighten our loads?
 How are we to brighten our path?
-What are we do to while we wait for our journey’s end?
+What are we to do while we wait for our journey’s end?